RolandChristensen/developer-journal/_drafts/cypress-beginner-tutorial.md

 ```
 In real life examples, we would create a "local.settings.json", "dev.settings.json", "stage.settings.json", and "prod.settings.json" for environment testing.
 This is a bare minimum for modern enterprises and there may be more environments.
 These files would contain environment specific data.
 The base URL is just the start.

-3. For learning create a second file in the root folder called "prod.settings.json".
+3. For learning, create a second file in the root folder called "prod.settings.json".
 4. Add the following to the file:
 ```json
 {